w3f/polkadot-wiki/docs/learn/learn-account-generation.md

 ### Account Address Format

-In Polkadot you can use the same address on multiple chains.
-To switch between chains you can follow the guidelines in
+An account created for Polkadot can also be used on multiple chains in the Polkadot ecosystem.
+More specifically, the account of a chain that uses the `*25519` account address format (the latest list can be accessed on the [ss58 registry repository](https://github.com/paritytech/ss58-registry/blob/main/ss58-registry.json)) is cross-compatible with all the chains that use the similar format.
+To switch between the accounts on different chains, you can follow the guidelines in
 [this support article](https://support.polkadot.network/support/solutions/articles/65000103707-can-i-use-the-same-account-on-polkadot-kusama-and-parachains-).
 The [Accounts page](learn-accounts.md#address-conversion-tools) has a tool you can use to convert